icecream126/icecream126.github.io/_pages/blog.md

     - [Comments](#comments-2)

 ### <a id="about-this-paper-2"></a>About this paper
+In this article, I am going to review a paper : [Structure Language Models for Protein Conformation Generation (ICLR 2025)](https://openreview.net/forum?id=OzUNDnpQyd).
 #### <a id="motivation-2"></a>Motivation
 Understanding how proteins fold into their three-dimensional structure is important for many applications in biology and drug discovery.
 Traditional models for generating protein structures often rely on autoregressive decoding or diffusion-based sampling.
 These approaches are slow and computationally expensive.
 They also make it difficult to interpret or control the structure generation process.